Limantour Beach, West Marin, CA

 Healing from Trauma

 Traumatic experiences are diverse and can be a singular event like an accident, life-threatening illness, early death of a parent, death or loss of a significant other.
-It can be on-going, as in growing up in an addictive or dysfunctional family, or membership in a high demand group including a spiritually abusive group or relationship.
+It can be on-going, as in growing up in an addictive or dysfunctional family, or membership in a high demand group including an abusive group or relationship.
 Sometimes people don't initially recognize the trauma they've endured nor understand its consequences yet they find themselves in varying degrees of distress in their current lives.
 Traumatic experience can involve neglect, physical, sexual or emotional abuse and exploitation.
 It can involve coercive influence or abuse from a spouse, family, professional organization, cultural milieu, or high demand group.
 In such systems, members must comply to the demands of the authority figure or dominant partner, with loss of basic personal rights, healthy developmental goals and interests that are essential for one's happiness and growth.

 Responses from a traumatic event can be identified in a symptom cluster of Post Traumatic Stress Disorder (PTSD) or Complex Post Traumatic Stress Disorder (C-PTSD).
 Part of recovery is recognition that people have "normal" responses to trauma and loss.